Showing posts with label Red label. Show all posts

 Le Marbré de Bœuf de Bazas au Poivre Verte et Moutarde à l'Ancienne - A well-marbled green pepper steak from the Bazas beef served with a traditional mustard.

-Bœuf de Bazas en Pot-au-Feu, Brochette de Légumes, Bouillon à l'Huile de Truffe - A beef stew made with the Bazadaise beef.
-Here the traditional beef stew has been upgraded by preparing the broth with truffle oil and the dish is accompanied by skewered vegetables.
+Bœuf de Bazas en Pot-au-Feu, Brochette de Légumes, Bouillon à l'Huile de Truffe - A Bazadaise beef stew.
+Here the traditional Pot-au-Feu has been upgraded by preparing the broth with truffle oil and the dish is accompanied by skewered vegetables.
 With a menu item like this, always ask for more explanations from your waiter.
 Some pot-au-feus can be two stage servings, a meal in itself.
-Truffle oil may be a step down from real truffles, but it should provide a hint of what a fresh truffle can add to a dish.

-Joue et Queue de Bœuf de Bazas, Effilochée en Salade d'Huile Vierge.
-The cheeks and tail of Bazas beef thinly sliced and served with a salad made with virgin olive oil.
-Beef cheeks and beef tail are traditional bistro dishes; this menu listing makes the traditional dish into a salad.
-The meat will cook for hours until it is really tender.
-The word effilochée which is part of the listing means ripped apart, however, here the word effilochée indicates the meat is so tender that it will fall apart.
-The virgin olive oil will be added just before serving; using virgin olive oil to cook destroys the flavor.
+Beef cheeks and beef tail (ox-tail) are traditional bistro dishes; this menu listing shows the traditional ingredients prepares as a salad.
+The meat will have been slowly cooked for hours until it is really tender The word effilochée which is part of the listing means ripped apart, however, here the word indicates the meat is so tender that it will fall apart.
+The virgin olive oil will be added just before serving; using virgin olive oil to cook destroys its flavor.

-Pavé de Bœuf de Bazas au Pinot Noir d'Alsace – A thick slice of Bazas beef served with a sauce made the light red Pinot Noir wine of the Alsace.
-When a menu offers a Pavé de Bœuf that indicates a Pavé de Rumstecka French rump steak; usually the USA sirloin or the UK rump steak.
+When a menu offers a Pavé de Bœuf that’s a French rump steak Pavé de Bœuf: Rump steak, also called a Pavé de Rumsteck ), usually the USA sirloin or UK rump steak.
 French rump steaks are very well prepared, certainly much better than similar steaks in the USA or the UK.
-The meat will have been chosen by the chef or the sous chef and personally prepared by them.
-French chefs cannot order beef by grades like US prime, choice or select, etc. The chef or his or her sous chef will personally choose the meat that the restaurant will serve, and that is all to the diner's benefit.
+French chefs cannot order beef by grades like US prime, choice or select, etc. The chef or the sous chef will personally choose the meat that the restaurant will serve, and that is all to the diner's benefit.
 All the beef will be carefully prepared and marinated before being grilled or fried.
-The Pinot Noir d'Alsace wine is a light red, and its taste will not interfere with the taste of this unique beef.
-N.B.
-The Pinot Noir from the Alsace is a very light red and so for a red wine to accompany this dish choose a good red from elsewhere in France.

-Carpaccio de Boeuf de Bazas, Chutney de Figues et au Parmesan.
-A beef Carpaccio served with a fig chutney and a creamy Parmesan sauce.
-Carpaccio is so much a part of French menus that few French citizens realize that it is a relatively new Italian creation.
 However, the French have never refused great recipes brought from other countries.
-Another Italian, Catherine de Medici, a Florentine, came to France in the 16th century to marry Prince Henry, later King Henry II and then French menus changed.
+Four humdred years before another Italian, Catherine de Medici, a Florentine, came to France in the 16th century to marry the French Prince Henry, later King Henry II, and then French menus changed.
 France exports its creations and imports others.

-An entrecote with Sauce Béarnaise on the side.
+An entrecôte with Sauce Béarnaise on the side.

 Photograph courtesy of Malmaison Hotels and Brasseries.